 “There are no guarantees,” Kate grumbled into her empty glass.

 “We know that.”
 Tracy waved Kate’s objection away.
 “We’re being proactive here.
 Sarah has a plan.”

 “And how many toads have you kissed?”
 Kate challenged Tracy, unable to let go of the topic.

 Tracy frowned, her normal optimistic smile fading.
 She shook her head slightly, then spoke honestly, “Too many, I’m afraid.”

 “And you haven’t found Mr. Right,” Kate pointed out.

 “You don’t have to remind me.”

+“Let’s look for suitable candidates.”
 Tracy swiveled around and surveyed the whole nightclub.
 “Check out that guy over there hitting on the blonde.”

 She sipped her wine.
-What were her options?
-If Aunt Amelia had her way, she wouldn’t be going back to graduate school this summer.
-Her former guardian and food critic wanted Sarah to do research for a regional cookbook she was writing.
-Not much chance of meeting Prince Charming if Sarah was stuck in a dusty library or behind a laptop working for her aunt.
-It was now or never.\
+Those were her options.
+If her aunt had her way, she wouldn’t be going back to graduate school this summer.
+A food critic, Aunt Amelia wanted Sarah to do research for the regional cookbook she was writing.
+Not much chance of meeting Prince Charming if she was stuck in a dusty library or behind a laptop working for her aunt.